 This power-down mode is controlled by the Power Down bit of the Basic Control Register.
-In this mode, the entire device is powered-down except for the serial management interface and MACCLK output.
+In this mode, the entire device is powered-down except for the serial management interface.
 The device remains in the general power-down mode while Power Down is set.
 When Power Down is cleared, the device powers up and is automatically reset (via a Power-Down Reset).
-Additionally setting the MACCLKDIS bit of the Extended Mode Control/Status Register will disable the MACCLK pin output and power-down the PLL.
-For maximum power savings, auto-negotiation should be disabled before enabling the general power-down mode.
+For maximum power savings, autonegotiation should be disabled before enabling the general power-down mode.